F5ChannelSE/f5-azure-afm/docs/class01/bigip-base.rst

    .. image:: ./images/inboundpat.png

 #.
-Configure matching AFM firewall rules to allow traffic through the NAT and create inbound forwarding VS.  Replace **<10.0.2.11>** = INBOUND-IP PAT PRIVATE.
-Replace with actual IP addresses captured in step 1 of Network Table if different.
-This step works best when using a text editor to replace code below with actual addresses.
+Configure matching AFM firewall rules to allow traffic through the NAT and create inbound forwarding VS.  Replace **<10.0.2.11>** = **INBOUND-IP PAT PRIVATE**.
+Replace with actual IP addresses captured in step 1 of Network Table if different.  **This step works best when using a text editor to replace code below with actual addresses**

    .. code-block:: shell